Turner Carroll Gallery: Notable shows, fundraising, and expansion

 that she got her start in the American art world," notes Tonya Turner Carroll.

-The third show, "Wet," included works by painters Eric Zener and Conrad Kern as well as sculpture by Gino Miles involving the theme of water.
+The third show, "Wet," included works by painters Eric Zener and Conrad Kern as well as sculptures by Gino Miles involving the theme of water.

 Turner Carroll Gallery also administrates ArteMita, a project dedicated to Mexican contemporary art in Punta Mita, Mexico.
 Events and exhibitions put on by ArteMita often include a charity aspect.
 In September 2010, ArteMita held an art workshop by Mexican contemporary artist Fernando Diaz to raise money for Costa Verde International School in Sayulita, Mexico.
 In March 2011, ArteMita hosted an exhibition of paintings by Magdiel Perez in which ten percent of the proceeds of sales were donated to CVIS.

 In 2012, Turner Carroll Gallery will help curate an exhibition of Igor Melnikov works at the Russian State Museum.

 Artists

 The following is a partial list of artists represented by Turner Carroll Gallery: